 Illnesses of a mother during pregnancy that can be passed on to her infant, such as:

 Prescription medications such as

 isotretinoin and phenytoin

 and low birth weight may sometimes lead to intellectual disability.
-However, other birth complications and conditions or physical stress in the newborn stage may injure an infant's brain.
+Other birth complications and conditions or physical stress in the newborn stage may also injure an infant's brain.

 Conceptual skills—For example, can the person read and write?
 Does he or she understand concepts like time and money?Social skills—Does the person follow rules?
 Does he or she have interpersonal skills?
 Can he or she solve social problems?Practical skills—Can the person take care of his daily needs?
 Can he or she work, use money, and stay safe?